Meet Tom who has a speech impairment and mobility difficulties

 Using other cooking aids and being independent in the kitchen is still a dream, because his balance is poor and tasks that require considerable dexterity skills are a challenge.

 Challenge 1: finding suitable input and output technologies

-At other times, he can also use the touch screen to pick out symbols to complete whole sentences or phrases.
-The speech output has been boosted so it works in noisy surroundings or in meetings and this is where Tom is heading next.
+He is trying to improve his use of eye gaze technology to pick out letters, words and phrases to complete whole sentences, but this needs to keep his focus steady when making choices.
+His device has the speech output boosted, so it works in noisy surroundings or in meetings and this is where Tom is heading next.